Antony-Thornton/MS2---Memory-Game/README.md

 In some places code was re used.
 Evaluate the final product post project to see what could be done better.
 Similar thing when I started learning VBA

+Look at how to sort out the short version of the time code.

 README written by Antony Thornton, 2021